 Asking these questions before your event will not only put you at ease but make sure that the entire event is more organized and will confirm that you and your DJ are on the same page.

-Can I send you song requests before the event?
+Can I send you song requests?

-Do you have a timeline of when songs should be played?
+Can I share a timeline of when songs should be played?

--For this, think about your first dance song, the song you want played during a father-daughter dance, during your bouquet toss, etc.
+For weddings, think about your first dance song, the song you want played during a father-daughter dance, during your bouquet toss, etc.

 Can I provide you with a list of names and things I would like mentioned during introductions?

--While this is a big one for wedding receptions, this can also be important if you are hosting a corporate event with speeches.
+While this is a big one for wedding receptions, this can also be important if you are hosting a corporate event with speeches.
 Make sure the DJ is comfortable introducing people and speaking.